alter5/citygo-frontend-angular/README.md

   <img src="https://github.com/alter5/city-go/assets/36527069/32543e74-189a-4cbf-a3a5-0dc8a7adfdaa" alt="Search bar" width="738">
 </p>

-The website uses a responsive mobile-first design, and can be viewed in mobile browsers.
+The website is also responsive, and uses a mobile-first design.
 * The navbar links are collapsed into a hamburger menu

 <p align="center">